Phyllis on Branding and Michele Hofherr on Previously Owned by a Gay Man

 Michele Hofherr is a straight woman married to a straight man.
 She loves black handbags, Montecito, CA, and red wine.
 She isn’t a private person, so nothing is off limits; she even admits to loving guilty pleasure, binge-worthy TV.

 Previously Owned by a Gay Man is a peer to peer marketplace that curates furniture through individuals.
-Michele and team curte unique items and the individuals list on the website.
+Michele and her team curate unique items and individually list them on their website.
 These items don’t have to be owned by a gay man.
 It’s about the essence of a gay man, not the literal interpretation.

-The name came from the true origin of the idea.
-It articulates what it was that inspired them.
-Michele’s gay friends would move constantly, and would have extra items.
-They gave the items away often to people who didn’t fully appreciate them.
-While Ebay and Craigslist fill a niche, there is a segment who find those avenues overwhelming.
+The name came from the true origin of the idea as it articulates what inspired them.
+Michele’s gay friends would move constantly and would always have extra items.
+These items were given away for free far too often to people who didn’t fully appreciate them.
+While Ebay and Craigslist fill a niche, those avenues can be overwhelming.

 The business has been up and running for three years.
 Michele runs the front end.
 She’s the creative idea person.
 Her business partner, Lindsay runs the back end, with a focus on technology.
 Lindsay has never been into design personally.